How Long Do Edibles Last? [Full Timeline]

 If you are physically active after eating an edible, the THC will be distributed throughout your body more quickly.
 So, if you want to prolong the effects, it's best to stay stationary after consuming an edible.

-Edibles can remain in your system for several days (3 to 12 days).
-Drug tests have shown that edibles appear in the blood 3-4 hours after consumption, and they show up in saliva for 24-72 hours.
-They can also be detected in urine for 3-30 days, and hair tests can determine their presence up to 90 days after ingestion!
+Edibles can stay in your system for several days (3 to 12 days).
+Drug tests have shown that edibles appear in blood 3-4 hours after consumption, and in saliva for 24-72 hours.
+They can be detected in urine for 3-30 days, and hair tests up to 90 days after ingestion!

 As mentioned earlier, the primary psychoactive compound in any CBD product is THC.
 How long THC stays in your system depends on several factors.